-- A. Your BMI indicates you are in the obese category - B. Your fasting blood sugar is above normal - C. You should try and exercise 150 minutes a week - D. You are checking your blood sugar daily.
+A. Your BMI indicates you are in the obese category Person with higher weight or person in larger body

+B. Your fasting blood sugar is above normalC.
+You should try and exercise 150 minutes a week.

+D. You are checking your blood sugar daily.

-Language of Diabetes Education
+Language of Diabetes Education Old Way New Way

-Old Way